 Seriously, he asked after I had just bumped into a tiger whether I wanted a cup of tea!

-I politely declined while wondering whether it would be appropriate to ask for a stiff gin and tonic instead.
+I politely declined while wondering whether it would be appropriate to ask for an enormous stiff gin and tonic instead.
 We said good night to each other and I tried unsuccessfully to sleep.

 The Next Day